 Education of Māori in the city was often church-based and catered to both girls and boys.
 Theological training for Māori men was also an important component.
 From the late 19th century a vanguard of Māori began training at universities, although few schools prepared Māori students for academic study.

 Māori boys’ schools

-St Stephen’s began as a Māori girls’ primary school in Auckland but changed to a boys’ school in 1860.
-Initially boys would go on to Te Aute College, until the 1920s, when St Stephen’s developed its own secondary schooling.
-During the same period the school came under pressure from the Auckland Education Board, the Auckland City Council and local Parnell residents to give up its site for a state primary school.
-In 1931 it moved to a new site at Bombay, south of Auckland.
+St Stephen’s began as a Māori girls’ primary school in Parnell, Auckland but changed to a boys’ school in 1860.
+Boys went on to Te Aute College until the 1920s, when St Stephen’s developed its own secondary schooling.
+At this time the school came under pressure from the Auckland Education Board, Auckland City Council and local residents to give up its site for a state primary school.
+In 1931 it moved to Bombay, south of Auckland.
 It closed in 2000.